iotacss/getting-started/README.md

 @import "node_modules/iotacss-size/utilities.size";
 ```

-Our HTML will look like
+Our HTML should look like

 ```html
 <div class="o-grid">